davidchan-emtelligent/elmoUser/punctuation restoration/readme.md

-	type_classifier(): classify the type of problem for a summary. restore_bullet_2sentences(): restore punctuations for a summary with bullet points. restore_period_2sentences(): restore punctuations for a summary with periods.
+	type_classifier(): classify the type of problem for a summary. restore_bullet_2sentences(): restore punctuations for a summary with bullet points. restore_period_2sentences(): restore punctuations for a summary with periods. comma2period(): replace comma to period when summary has one line without period.

 	usage:  from dd_helper import *

 ##### 4. dd_model_helper.py